Teaching Kids How to Write Super Sentences

 - The hungry rabbit hopped into the garden because he wanted to eat a carrot.
 (Even though this one is long, it’s not a run-on because it only had one subject and one predicate.)

 Step 2: Mini-Lesson on Revising & Expanding Sentences

-After your students can distinguish between fragments, run-ons, and complete sentences, it’s time for them to practice their sentence-writing skills by learning how to revise and expand basic sentences.
+After your students can distinguish between fragments, run-ons, and complete sentences, it’s time for them to practice their sentence-writing skills by learning how to revise and expand kernel sentences.
 This activity should be modeled in a whole group or guided literacy group first, and older children can do the activity later in cooperative learning teams.
-To start the activity, you need a set of task cards with basic sentences that lack detail.
+To start the activity, you need a set of task cards with kernel sentences that lack detail.
 I used an example from the Fall Sentences to Expand freebie for this lesson, but you can use task cards from any of the seasonal freebies below.

 Whole Class Modeling:

-- Start by selecting a basic sentence from the Fall, Winter, Spring, or Summer task cards above.
+- Start by selecting a kernel sentence from the Fall, Winter, Spring, or Summer task cards above.
 Let’s use the fall-themed sentence, “She picked apples.”
 Write the sentence on the board or show it to the class using a document camera.

 - Explain that “She picked apples” is boring, but if we ask ourselves questions about it, we can add details that answer the question and make it more interesting.
 For example, if we ask “Who picked apples?” we can name someone specific.
 Demonstrate how to make the change as shown below.